 Report ALL veldfires to Cape Winelands District Fire Services on 0218874446

-Be aware of weather and other circumstances regarding the fire to prepare for adequate precautions and actions during a fire situation especially when the fire is spreading towards neighbours property.
+- Be aware of current and predicted weather and other factors affecting the fire behaviour to prepare for adequate precautions and actions.

 In charge of structural fires mostly in town limits and rescue at car accidents

 In charge of veld fires and HazMat.
 Will take position of Incident Commander on arrival.

 - This is a safety concern as they block roads and turning points, and often are neither dressed, equiped or trained for firefighting.